 - And our deadline?
-We had to get in live in time for the European Cup.
+We had to get it live in time for the European Cup.

 When working on a Lighthouse Project, the team should follow agile principles that aim to deliver working software quickly, to rapidly release business value.
-This can mean a focus on automation, test drive development, and co-located agency teams (working on site with your internal teams).
+This can mean a focus on automation, test-driven development, and co-located agency teams (working on-site with your internal teams).

 This approach can often clash with internal legacy processes and personnel.
 However, this is expected and using a Lighthouse Project to identify and break down these barriers is key.
 During the delivery process, your agency should work closely with your incumbent teams to help change ways of working and to ensure that the focus is on delivery not process.

 One of the main drivers for businesses as they mature digitally is to own their own delivery capability, so they do not need to rely on outsourced partners.
 Through the later stages of delivery of the identified Lighthouse Project, your agency should work with the business to help hire and train internal employees.
 They should be included in delivery teams to gain experience of the product, to learn best practice, and to eventually take over the running of the teams.

 These team members should then be used to lead new projects, so the skills and approaches they have learned are seeded within the business.
 It is at this point the agency should reduce its involvement; in some cases completely leaving the engagement, or reducing the service to just providing high-level, strategic support.

 It is through this process of planning, delivery and empowerment that you can transform your business.
 The Lighthouse Project should leave you stronger and more agile than before you started, and you should be set-up to deliver in an ever-changing landscape.